OGGM/oggm/docs/contributing.rst

   itself and the docs in this folder ``oggm/docs/``.

-  The docstrings *should* provide a clear explanation of the usage of the individual functions (currently this is not the case everywhere, ufortunately), while the documentation in this folder consists of tutorial-like overviews per topic together with some other information (what's new, installation, etc).
+  The docstrings *should* provide a clear explanation of the usage of the individual functions (currently this is not the case everywhere, unfortunately), while the documentation in this folder consists of tutorial-like overviews per topic together with some other information (what's new, installation, etc).